trapexit/mergerfs/README.md

 #### entry & attribute caching

 Given the relatively high cost of FUSE due to the kernel <-> userspace round trips there are kernel side caches for file entries and attributes.
 The entry cache limits the `lookup` calls to mergerfs which ask if a file exists.
 The attribute cache limits the need to make `getattr` calls to mergerfs which provide file attributes (mode, size, type, etc.).
 As with the page cache these should not be used if the underlying filesystems are being manipulated at the same time as it could lead to odd behavior or data corruption.
-The options for setting these are `entry_timeout` and `negative_timeout` for the entry cache and `attr_timeout` for the attributes cache. `negative_timeout` refers to the timeout for negative responses to lookups (non-existant files).
+The options for setting these are `cache.entry` and `cache.negative_entry` for the entry cache and `cache.attr` for the attributes cache. `cache.negative_entry` refers to the timeout for negative responses to lookups (non-existant files).

 #### policy caching